flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - CAT II / CAT III - LVP Not Enforced

 !!! danger "Low Visibility Operations Not Enforced"
-    If the flight crew opts to perform an Autoland on a CAT II/CAT III capable runway when LVO is not enforced (checked with ATIS or ATC) the runway **must be considered a CAT I runway**.
+    If the flight crew opts to perform an Autoland on a CAT II / CAT III capable runway when LVO is not enforced (checked with ATIS or ATC) the runway **must be considered a CAT I runway**.

     Crews should be alert to ILS beam / signal contamination since the LOC/GS signal strength may not be guaranteed.